The-Marcy-Lab-School/aws-cloud9-environment-setup/README.md

 ```
 6. Go back to Github to view your repository in the browser.
 Refresh the page and confirm that you see your newly added bio!

+# Final Step

+Once you have completed all the steps in these instructions, reach out to a technical instructor to verify you are finished.